SandeMC/kh-downloader/README.md

 ## Usage

 Just download the latest [release](https://github.com/SandeMC/kh-downloader/releases/latest) for your platform, launch it and follow the instructions.
 The buttons are self-explanatory...
 I think?
-The default folders are your Steam installation location and D:\Games\KH1.5_2.5 (or C:\\).
+The default folders are your Steam installation location or D:\Games\KH1.5_2.5 (or C:\\) for Epic.

 Report any issue at [Issues](https://github.com/SandeMC/kh-downloader/issues).
 The app may become out of date if the game updates - please inform me if it does.